jtdinsmore/leakagelib/readme.md

 ## Files

 - **examples** contains example code for the main functions of this library:
+    - **examples/leakage-severity.py** plots the distribution of leakage PD as predicted by LeakageLib.
+You can use this to determine how severe leakage is.
+You can also change the spectrum of the source and its spatial distribution if desired.
-    - **examples/point-source.py** predicts leakage patterns for a given point source.
+    - **examples/point-source.py** predicts leakage patterns for a given point source and compares to observations.
 This code will fail if you have not downloaded the point source observation in question (GX 9+9, obsid 01002401).
-Only the unzipped L2 and housekeeping files are needed.
+Only the unzipped L2 and housekeeping files are needed (in fact, only the `*att*` housekeeping files are needed, which give the roll of the spacecraft).

     - **examples/predict.py** predicts leakage patterns for a synthetic nebula.
 This requires no downloads.